yboaronn/kuryr-kubernetes/doc/source/devref/l7_routing.rst

     * The Service and Endpoint controllers will create user loadbalancer
     * Since no pool named 'mynamespace_s1' exist in L7 router, service will exit.

-  * ocp-route is created with same details as described in above yaml file.
+  * Ingress is created with same details as described in above yaml file.

-    * Since it's the first route pointing to this service, the ocp route controller will create LbaaS pool (attached to L7 router) named 'mynamespace_s1'.
+    * Since it's the first route pointing to this service, the ingress controller will create LbaaS pool (attached to L7 router) named 'mynamespace_s1'.
-    * The ocp-route controller will create L7 rule and L7 policy, the L7 policy configured to direct its filtered traffic towards 'mynamespace_s1' pool.
+    * The ingress controller will create L7 rule and L7 policy, the L7 policy configured to direct its filtered traffic towards 'mynamespace_s1' pool.

-    * The last step from ocp-route controller will be to notify (using annotation) s1 endpoint.
+    * The last step from ingress controller will be to notify (using annotation) s1 endpoint.

-    * As a result to the ocp-route notification, the endpoint handler will be called.
+    * As a result to the ingress notification, the endpoint handler will be called.
       The endpoint handler will update the members information attached to 'mynamespace_s1' pool and clear notification (by deleting the annotation).

-  * ocp-route is deleted
+  * Ingress is deleted

-    * ocp-route controller will first delete L7 rule and L7 policy.
+    * Ingress controller will first delete L7 rule and L7 policy.

-    * In case no other L7 policy is pointing 'mynamespace_s1', the ocp-route controller will delete 'mynamespace_s1' pool and notify s1 endpoint that no ocp-route is pointing to it.
+    * In case no other L7 policy is pointing 'mynamespace_s1', the ingress controller will delete 'mynamespace_s1' pool and notify s1 endpoint that no ingress is pointing to it.

-    * As a result to the ocp-route controller notification, the endpoint handler will 'clean' all the resources he allocated to serve this route.
+    * As a result to the ingress controller notification, the endpoint handler will 'clean' all the resources he allocated to serve this route.